naayanaya47/cinevity-addons/README.md

 # Cinevity Community Addons

 This repository contains the community-driven discovery hub for Cinevity.
+Cinevity is an entertainment hub that centralizes info, metadata and where to watch.
+It is addon-centric, meaning that the platform itself was build around it and all visualization of posters, titles, descriptions, ratings, etc. Therefore, users can also install their own addons and this repo aims to provide the space for this growth.

 ## 🚀 The Premium Movies Hub
 Use this URL in Cinevity: